 Investigation skills are also vital in our work environments.
 Whether you’re a detective, doctor, or working in recruitment, interviewing potential candidates – you are bound to face these challenges.
 When that happens, you need the ability to gather and analyse relevant information in order to discover the truth or help make an informed decision on how to proceed.

-Investigators are hired to gather information and use the data available to them to discover the truth (or the culprit).
+Investigators gather information and use the data available to them to discover the truth (or the culprit).
 But knowing how to use that information is key.

 Nicky Smith and Conor Flanagan (of the Home Office and Reducing Crime Unit,) define “investigative ability” as that which requires the skills to assimilate (to learn and comprehend), assess and prioritise incoming information, and draw inferences from that information that will inform a line of enquiry.
 The aim being to gain further relevant (more detailed or valuable) knowledge on the matter.